Data Backup for Business: Everything You Need to Get Started

 Result

-To overcome these challenges, the consortium partnered with Object First.
-Their Ootbi (Out-of-the-Box Immutability) appliance ensures recovery with secure, simple, and powerful backup storage for Veeam customers:
+To overcome these challenges, the consortium partnered with Object First, which ensures recovery with secure, simple, and powerful backup storage for Veeam customers:

-• Next-level security: immutability keeps NCH’s data ransomware-proof, while adherence to ZTDR principles minimizes the risk of data breaches and unauthorized access—fulfilling internal security initiatives.
+- Next-level security: immutability keeps NCH’s data ransomware-proof, while adherence to Zero Trust Data Resilience (ZTDR) principles minimizes the risk of data breaches and unauthorized access—fulfilling internal security initiatives.

-• Increased speed: on-prem Ootbi mitigates the speed limitations of cloud storage
+- Increased speed: Object First mitigates the speed limitations of cloud storage

 Download the case study and learn how exactly North Country Healthcare achieved compliant backup storage with Object First.